Hiring a Retirement Financial Advisor

 Their recommendations may include annuities to help ensure you have a certain level of guaranteed income for your lifestyle.

-You may also see instruments like Treasury inflation protected securities to keep up with inflation, or cash value life insurance as a source of tax-free income, if those are concerns for you.
+You may also see instruments like Treasury Inflation-Protected Securities to keep up with inflation, or cash value life insurance as a source of tax-free income, if those are concerns for you.

 When Should You Work with a Retirement Financial Advisor?